tradingstrategy-ai/ethdubai-2023-hackathon/README.md

 - Sushi adapter smart contract for Enzyme Vaults, so that trading strategies can perform rebalances using Sushi liquidity (see source, see Polygon smart contract)
 - Trading Strategy backtesting and strategy development notebook for [creating trading algorithmic on the top of Sushi trading pairs and market data feeds].
-- SvelteKit frontend that allows you to connect the wallet and invest the Enzyme Finance vault smart contract that is controlled by Trading Strategy oracles
+- [Demo website cidate-sashimi.com](https://www.citade-sashimi.com) which allows you to connect the wallet and invest the Enzyme Finance vault smart contract that is controlled by Trading Strategy oracles

 # How does it work